 The next stop on our way was Molde in the late evening, Molde is nicknamed The Town of Roses.
 Molde has a maritime, temperate climate, with cool-to-warm summers, and relatively mild winters.

-After Trondheim, we travelled north along with coast, we stop in a few places short stops with no time to get out, we passed by the Arctic Circle and had a ceremony onboard our next stop was Bodø located just north of the Arctic Circle.
-In Bodø we got time to get off the ship and wandering along to see the town.
+After Trondheim, we travelled north along with the coast, we stop in a few places short stops with no time to get out, we passed by the Arctic Circle and had a ceremony onboard our next stop was Bodø located just north of the Arctic Circle.
+In Bodø we got time to get off the ship and wander along to see the town.

 Leaving Bodø we crossed over to Lofoten with our first stop in Sørvågen.

 At this point in the journey, we were getting far up the North, and the next stop was Tromsø, we got a few hours to walk around the city before we had continued our journey.
 While in Tromsø I visited the Polarmuseet a museum to the life in living and working in polar regions.
-I also visit the Polaria a local aquarium, I was very surprised by the workaround plastic pollutions in the sea ad the research that Polaria was conducting on the topic of plastic damage to the sea and sea animals.
+I also visit Polaria a local aquarium, I was very surprised by the workaround plastic pollutions in the sea ad the research that Polaria was conducting on the topic of plastic damage to the sea and sea animals.

-After Tromsø we visit several ports during the evening and night, on our way to Honningsvåg the northernmost city, at this point we very at the top of Norway.
+After Tromsø, we visit several ports during the evening and night, on our way to Honningsvåg the northernmost city, at this point we are very at the top of Norway.
 In Honningsvåg we were going to get off the ship and take a bus to the North Cape point, my initial plan was to cycle to the North Cap point, it was so cold and after chatting with the Bus driver he mentions also that the roads were very narrow and there were lots of tourist busses out on this day.
 I took the bus, soon enough I would be on my bike.